engineer-man/piston-bot/README.md

 # Contributing
 If you want to contribute you can just submit a pull request.
-#### Code styling / IDE Settings
+### Code styling / IDE Settings
-Please style your code according to these guidelines when writing python code for Felix:
+Please style your code according to these guidelines:
 * maximum line length is 99 columns
 * use 4 spaces for indentation
 * files end with a newline